abernst4/DataStoreSummer/README.md

 ### Getting started with Quarkus
 * After cloning our GitHub repo, cd into the 'app' folder
 * You can run the program simply with the following command in your terminal - __mvn quarkus:dev__.

-* Now let's learn a bit more about the magic that goes on behind the scenes in our program and with Quarkus.
+Now let's learn a bit more about the magic that goes on behind the scenes in our program and some of the technologies we chose to use.

 ## The Goal of our DataStore
 The goal of our DataStore is to convert Java objects into database tables.